closeicon

 A cheap one will cost about the same as a kosher takeaway family pizza and will last you for years.
 It helps keep the oven temperature steady even when a cold ingredient (such as an uncooked pizza) is placed inside.

-The pizza will cook more evenly, but also allow the bottom to get crisp.
+The pizza will cook more evenly, and the stone will also allow the bottom to get crisp.

 Deli Delights